 We are asking the National Assembly of the United States to undertake the task of furnishing the other National and Regional Assemblies with factual publicity material, which can then be adapted by each Assembly for appropriate use within its own territory.
-Obviously there will be cer- tain countries and regions, such as Arabia, ‘Iráq and Iran, where it will not be possible to give any publicity to these events.
+Obviously there will be cer- tain countries and regions, such as Arabia, ‘Iráq and Írán, where it will not be possible to give any publicity to these events.
 Each National Assembly will of course know what is possible and appropriate in its own territory.